HDBC-17705110-MDBS/HandsOnLabs/src/hol1.md

-# Deploying your personal website
+# HOL 01: Deploying your personal website

 ## Objectives

-The goal of this hands-on activity is to introduce you to the basics of cloud computing through the deployment of a personal website using Jekyll and GitHub Pages.
+The goal of this hands-on lab is to introduce you to the basics of cloud computing through the deployment of a personal website using Jekyll and GitHub Pages.
 Additionally, you will explore and write a blog entry on a cloud application in the field of biomedicine.

 ## Introduction